Analysis and Interpretation of the U.S. Constitution

 This classics collection features several hundred works of classical Greek and Roman texts.

 Geography – Atlases and Maps

-Google Maps: Maps are great for getting around, but online maps could be a lot better.
+Maps are great for getting around, but online maps could be a lot better.
 So Google decided to make dynamic, interactive maps that are draggable – no clicking and waiting for graphics to reload each time you want to view the adjacent parts of a map.
 Want to be able to type in the name of a region or neighborhood and see any part of it as easily as with a regular street map?
 Now you can with Google Maps.
 Since these maps are draggable, you can use your mouse or the directional arrows to pan left, right, up and down to see areas that are hidden offscreen.
 You can also use the slider to zoom in and zoom out.

-Internet Map Resources – Site by the Univ. of Texas Library presents an extensive collection of maps resources available on the Internet.
+Site by the Univ. of Texas Library presents an extensive collection of maps resources available on the Internet.
 Categories include: Cartographic Reference, City Map Sites, Country Map Sites, Historical Map Sites, State and Weather Map Sites.

-Geography and Map Division, Library of Congress holds more than 4.5 million items, of which Map Collections represents only a small fraction, those that have been converted to digital form.
+Holds more than 4.5 million items, of which Map Collections represents only a small fraction, those that have been converted to digital form.

 The focus of Map Collections is Americana and Cartographic Treasures of the Library of Congress.
 These images were created from maps and atlases and, in general, are restricted to items that are not covered by copyright protection.